 Although not required for entry-level positions, graduate degrees are very common for wildlife biologists.
 Individuals interested in specializing in certain species, including endangered ones, or areas such as aquaculture and conservation biology may want to consider a graduate program.
 Both master's and doctoral programs in wildlife biology are available, and completing the latter is essential for independent research and teaching positions at colleges and universities.

 Wildlife biology degrees are math and science heavy with courses such as physics, chemistry, calculus and statistics, as well as a variety of biology subjects.
-A grade of C or above is also often expected in major courses.
-Wildlife biology majors also complete lab and fieldwork.
 Wildlife biology positions above entry-level generally require at least a Master's degree.